Spencer Pigot: IndyCar Series

 Pigot competed at the season opener at the Honda Grand Prix of St. Petersburg and finished 14th.
 His next race was the Grand Prix of Indianapolis where he finished eleventh.
-In the 2016 Indianapolis 500 he qualified on the tenth row in 29th and finished the race in 25th, five laps down, the last car running, after running out of fuel mid-race during a caution flag.
-The next week it was announced that Pigot would drive in seven more road and street course races throughout the season for Ed Carpenter Racing in the No. 20 car driven by Ed Carpenter on ovals.
+In the 2016 Indianapolis 500, he qualified on the tenth row in 29th and finished the race in 25th, five laps down, the last car running, after running out of fuel mid-race during a caution flag.
+The following week, it was announced that Pigot would drive in seven more road and street course races throughout the season for Ed Carpenter Racing in the No. 20 car driven by Ed Carpenter on ovals.

 In January 2017, it was announced that Pigot would return for a second season as road and street course driver in the Ed Carpenter Racing No. 20 entry.
 It was confirmed on May 9, 2017, that Pigot would rejoin Juncos Racing for the 2017 Indianapolis 500.

 Ed Carpenter Racing announced on September 13, 2017, that Pigot would compete full-time in IndyCar Series for the first time in 2018.

 In 2020, Pigot competed on a part-time basis.
 His second race of the season was the 2020 Indianapolis 500, where he spun with five laps to go out of turn 4.
 His car ended up making significant contact with the wall at the entrance to pit road.
 Pigot was transferred to Indiana University Health Methodist Hospital, but recovered and was released by the end of the day.